Timaru Odour Pilot – businesses report back on likely causes

-We are undertaking a pilot project throughout February to gather better odour information and data in the Washdyke and northern Timaru area.
-The aim is to reduce odour reaching beyond business boundaries and the impact this can have on residents.
+We undertook a pilot project in February 2021 to gather odour information and data in the Washdyke and northern Timaru area.
+Having now analysed this data, we are working with businesses to reduce the impact on residents of odour reaching beyond business boundaries.

 We will be providing updates on this page throughout the pilot.